Investing in a Plantation Shutter

 Custom Shutters and Resale Value

-Whether you’re in your home for the long haul or will be looking to move sometime in the future, permanent change should be made with an eye for what will add value to your home, rather than detract.
-Plantation shutters add to the value of your home because they stay with the house and a “hard fixture update.”
-Please see the blog entitled, “Four Ways Plantation Shutters Add Value to Your Home,” for more details on the ways shutters can increase your home’s appraisal.
+Whether you’re in your home for the long haul or will be looking to move in the future, permanent changes should be made with an eye for what will add value to your home rather than detract.
+Plantation shutters add to the value of your home because they stay with the house and are a “hard fixture update.”
+Please see the blog entitled “Plantation Shutters Cost vs. Value: What You Need to Know Before Buying” for more details on the ways shutters can increase your home’s appraisal.

-“If you’re going to put lots of money into a window treatment, my personal observation is that plantation shutters, very generic blinds, but the high quality will bring you the most money back on that investment.”
+If you're going to put lots of money into a window treatment, my personal observation is that plantation shutters, very generic blinds, but the high quality will bring you the most money back on that investment.

 The worst mistake you can make in this process is to decide to invest in wood shutters for your home, only to purchase a low-quality shutter that will not stand the test of time.
 Plantation Shutters from national manufacturers are tested, warrantied, and have stood the test of time for decades.
 Well-known manufacturers like Graber, Norman, Eclipse, and Timber all know what it takes to produce a quality shutter.
 Knowing how much a quality product should cost is also very important.